Lyon-NLP/mtebscripts/script_mteb_french/README.md

 ```
 docker run -v $(pwd):/mtebscripts mtebscripts_image sh -c "cd script_mteb_french && python run_benchmark.py"
 ```
+If you want to use the gpu, make sure to add the `--gpus` option to your run command, or `--runtime=nvidia` if you are using an older version of docker.

 Note: Because the volume is shared between the host and the container, the results will be available in the host at the end.

 ## Models' characteristics